Willianwg/country-info/README.md

 # Country Info App

-This project consists of a frontend built with **Next.js** and a backend built with **Nest.js**.
+This project consists of a frontend built with **Next.js** and a nest built with **Nest.js**.
 The application provides information about countries, including name, flag, bordering countries, and historical population data.

 ## Project Structure

 The repository is divided into two main parts:
 - **Frontend (Next.js)**: Located in the `frontend/` folder.
-- **Backend (Nest.js)**: Located in the `backend/` folder.
+- **nest (Nest.js)**: Located in the `nest/` folder.

 Both applications need to be run simultaneously on different ports.